Itinerary Highlights

 I'm here to tailor-make your perfect holiday.
 Give me a call and I'll use my expertise to create your personalised experience.

-Keith grew up flipping rocks and looking for scorpions on the edge of the Magaliesberg mountains west of Johannesburg, South Africa.
-Although his first love was birds, his father sparking that interest with an epic trip to the Drakensberg mountains that culminated in a spiritual experience with a Bearded Vulture mere meters away, he is interested in all wildlife.
-Keith was initially educated at, and then worked as a biologist at the University of Cape Town, coordinating and publishing the Important Bird Areas of Southern Africa directory and the Eskom Red Data Book of Birds for South Africa, Lesotho and Swaziland.
-But he quickly realized that being in the wilderness and helping folks experience it was what he was truly passionate about.
-Having led groups around the world for 25 years, Keith conceptualized Enigmatic Wildlife tours, as a way to see some of the most interesting, but least understood wildlife on Earth.
-Keith is a co-author of several books including Animals of Kruger National Park (Princeton University Press, 2016), Birds of Kruger National Park and Wild Rwanda.
+Keith grew up flipping rocks and looking for scorpions on the edge of the Magaliesberg mountains.
+Although his first love was birds, his father sparked that interest with an epic trip to the Drakensberg mountains that culminated in a spiritual experience with a bearded vulture.
+He was initially educated at and worked as a biologist at the University of Cape Town, coordinating and publishing the Important Bird Areas of Southern Africa directory and the Eskom Red Data Book of Birds for South Africa, Lesotho and Swaziland.
+But he quickly realised that being in the wild and helping folks experience it was what he was truly passionate about.
+Having led groups around the world for 25 years, Keith conceptualised Enigmatic Wildlife Tours to see some of Earth’s most interesting, yet least understood, wildlife.
+He’s a co-author of several books, including Animals of Kruger National Park (Princeton University Press, 2016), Birds of Kruger National Park and Wild Rwanda.

 Itinerary